ueberdosis/ai-toolkit-demos/README.md

 ## Usage

-1. Visit the home page to choose between the two demos
+1. Visit the home page to choose between the demos
-2. In either demo, you can ask the AI to improve the document
+2. In any demo, you can ask the AI to improve the document
 3. In the Review Changes demo, you'll see suggestions highlighted and can accept/reject them
 4. The AI will respond and make changes based on your requests